Walking in Romantic Vienna…

 The “City of Music”

-To call Vienna the “City of Music” is far from hyperbole.
-ALL of the following composers lived or were born in Vienna: Wolfgang Amadeus Mozart, Joseph Haydn, Ludwig van Beethoven, Franz Schubert, Johann Strauss, & Johannes Brahms ~ among others.
-Isn’t this essentially every great classical composer that ever existed?!
-Basically, yes!
+To call Vienna the “City of Music” is hardly a stretch.
+ALL the following composers lived or were born in Vienna: Wolfgang Amadeus Mozart, Joseph Haydn, Ludwig van Beethoven, Franz Schubert, Johann Strauss, & Johannes Brahms ~ among others.
+This is practically every great classical composer that ever existed!!

-Almost every great, classical composer who ever lived ~ including Mozart, Haydn, Beethoven, Strauss, & Brahms ~ ALL lived or were born in Vienna, Austria.
+Almost every great, classical composer who ever lived ~ including Mozart, Haydn, Beethoven, Strauss, & Brahms ~ ALL either lived or were born in Vienna.

-It’s astonishing to imagine all these composers living & working in Vienna during the mid-1700’s to early-1800’s.
-Haydn was the oldest, & when he moved back to Vienna at the age of 60, he became a mentor to many of the younger composers ~ including Beethoven.
-He became known as “Papa Haydn,” & was much beloved by both Vienna & his fellow composers.
+It’s astonishing to imagine all these composers living & working here during the mid-1700’s to early-1800’s.
+Haydn was the oldest, & when he moved back to Vienna at the age of 60, he mentored many of the younger composers ~ including Beethoven.
+He became known as “Papa Haydn,” & was much beloved by both the city of Vienna & his fellow composers.

 Attend a Concert in Vienna!

-Once you’ve learned of Vienna’s fascinating musical history, it’s easy to understand why they call it the “City of Music.”
-It is also a place where you’ll want to listen to classical music: classical music & Vienna were meant for each other.
+Vienna is a place where you’ll want to enjoy classical music: the two were meant for each other.
 There are so many beautiful venues in Vienna ~ attending a concert in Vienna is a must!
+My friend & I attended the concert below….

 Take a Walk in Romantic Vienna

-Attending a concert in one of Vienna’s many opulent venues is a must while in the city.
+Attending a concert in one of Vienna’s opulent venues is a MUST.

 Take a Walk in Romantic Vienna